 Solutions For Five Main Challenges of Young People’s Wholeness.

-At Resolución (a new initiative from Josh McDowell Ministry), Josh and I have started the Resolution Podcast to deal with these issues directly.
+En Resolución (contenido en inglés) (a new initiative from Josh McDowell Ministry), Josh and I have started the Podcast de Resolució to deal with these issues directly.
 We reexamine what God says in His Word, along with what we’ve learned from brain science, to find ways to help young people learn how to heal, thrive and live in wholeness.

 Below are key takeaways from our first conversation.
 You can watch it here in this video, or listen to it wherever you like to listen to podcasts.